lowlevelguy/qoify/README.md

 ```

 ## Testing
-For now, since the decoder logic is not yet implemented, I test by viewing the RAW and encoded QOI images in online viewers.
+For now, since the decoder logic is not yet implemented, I test by viewing the input RAW and output QOI images in online viewers.

-Another possible way would be to use the encoder from the [official repo](https://github.com/phoboslab/qoi) and compares the hashes of its and my outputs.
+Another possible way would be to use the encoder from the [official repo](https://github.com/phoboslab/qoi) and compare the hashes of its and my outputs.

 Once the decoder logic is implemented though, it will be possible to simply encode then decode an image, and check that its unchanged.